jrmyio/keystone/examples/custom-doc-block/README.md

-## Feature Example - document field
+## Feature Example - Document Field

 This project demonstrates how to add a document field to a Keystone list with a component block and render it in a Next.js frontend.
 It builds on the [Blog](../blog) starter project.